 In 1840 he invented and patented a way of applying an elastic finish to fabrics.

-The cast iron elephants now flanking the Marks & Spencer Charity Canopy between Newport Street and Victoria Square in Bolton originally stood on the gate posts of Bridson's bleachworks in Chorley Street until its demolition in 1977.
+The cast iron elephants that flanked the Marks & Spencer Charity Canopy between Newport Street and Victoria Square in Bolton until October 2014 originally stood on the gate posts of Bridson's bleachworks in Chorley Street until its demolition in 1977.

 He was appointed Boroughreeve of Great Bolton 1839.
 He accompanied James Greenroyd, boroughreeve of Little Bolton to London in 1840 to present to Her Majesty the Queen (Victoria) the address of congratulation from the inhabitants of Bolton on her marriage to Prince Albert.